Refugee Outreach Ministry

 Any adult who wishes to help in our Refugee Outreach and have direct contact with this population through our church must be safe environment trained and pass a Level 2 background screening.
 Drivers must also complete a driving background check.
 Let us know if you would like to help!

 CRS Mini Grant 2018

 "Catholic Relief Services is the official international humanitarian agency of the U.S. Catholic community.
 CRS alleviates suffering and provides assistance to people in need in more than 90 countries without regard to race, religion or nationality."

 Uwera continues to sew at Sew Much Hope Project.
-She helps the women around her, and is emerging as a natural leader as SMHP takes the first steps towards forming a brand and a producer-owned co-op to make and sell women's accessories.
+She helps the women around her, and is emerging as a natural leader.
 She will also earn income sewing items with Sew Much Hope Project and will lift up the women around her with her sewing and leadership skills.
 With the support of the CRS Mini Grant, the lives of refugees in our own community are being changed, the dignity of women supported, and the value of work promoted in real and tangible ways.